Yorso/microspring8-Hystrix-Circuit-Breakers-lab7/README.md

 17. If you like, you can attempt to increase the performance of our sentence server by making the service calls “reactively”.

+18. Test it to make sure it works by opening [http://localhost:8021/sentence](http://localhost:8021/sentence).
+The application should work the same as it did before

   **BONUS - Turbine**

-18. Start Turbine server.
+19. Start Turbine server.
 Open [http://localhost:8020/hystrix](http://localhost:8020/hystrix).
 When prompted, enter http://localhost:8030/turbine.stream as the host to monitor.

-19. Refresh [http://localhost:8020/sentence](http://localhost:8020/sentence) several times to generate activity.
+20. Refresh [http://localhost:8020/sentence](http://localhost:8020/sentence) several times to generate activity.

 ##Info